-If the JBOD is connected to a different kind of server, it is zoned using the Zones JBOD Zoning Tool, JGUI.py.
-This program can be accessed through Linux by changing to the /opt/Zones/JBOD directory and typing python JGUI.py, or through Windows by double-clicking the JGUI.py icon in the c:\Program Files (x86)\Zones\JBOD\ directory.
+To zone a JBOD attached to a non-MIS server, change to the /opt/Zones/JBOD directory and type python JGUI.py, or through Windows by double-clicking the JGUI.py icon in the

+C:\Program Files (x86)\Zones\JBOD\ directory.
 That will bring up the JBOD Zoning Tool interface (Figure 3-11).

-Zones JBOD Interface